BayesPulse/libpulsatile/README.md

 **Using RStudio**
-Either use the instructions for installing the package in an interactive R session or open the project via the file `poppulsatile.Rproj` and use the build and install menu options.
+Either use the instructions for installing the package in an interactive R session or open the project via the file `bayespulse.Rproj` and use the build and install menu options.
 The project file should tell RStudio to use the `Makefile`.